trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 Race of ancient megalithic aliens that are locked away in a sort of status.
 The government is keenly aware of their existence and striving to keep them from entering back into humanity's regions of space.

+---

+Long Range Drift (LRD), an experimental extension of standard Drift that allows remote piloting at huge ranges.
+Consciousnesses are pinged through a serious of Drift Beacons placed throughout the galaxy.